quchen/articles/factorio/circuitry.md

 ![](img/d-latch.png)

-The memory cell consists of the two logical combinators on the left: when the clock signal is true, let the current value of `D` into the green circuit.
+The memory cell consists of the two logical combinators on the left: when the clock signal is true, let the current value of `D` into the green circuit (`#` for »input count«).
 When `C` is false, then do not read `D` from the outside, but let it loop on the green loop around the center combinator.

 The NOOP combinator on the right hand side serves multiple purposes.
 In order of descending importance,